Pelicans' Willy Hernangomez: Shifts back to bench

-The 26-year-old started Monday and posted a double-double with 12 points (5-7 FG, 2-2 FT), 10 rebounds and three steals in 31 minutes, but he'll move back to the bench with Steven Adams (toe) returning to action.
-Hernangomez should split work with Jaxson Hayes as the Pelicans' backup center.
+The 26-year-old started Monday and had 10 points (4-5 FG, 2-2 FT), seven rebounds, one assist and one block in 25 minutes, but he'll return to the bench with Steven Adams (toe) rejoining the lineup.
+Hernangomez should operate as the Pelicans' secondary center behind Adams.

 More News